UnstoppableSwap/unstoppableswap-gui/README.md

 ## Starting Development

-Start the app in the `dev` environment:
+Start the app in the `TESTNET` environment:

 ```bash
 TESTNET=true yarn start